 Her name is prorounced Kat-ee-ree Tek-a-kwee-ta and she was also known as the ‘Lily of the Mohawks’.
 Born in 1656, she died in April 1680 and was canonized as a Roman Catholic saint in 2012.
 Some Cybis/retailer advertising gives the name of this piece as Kateri Tekakwitha ‘Lily of the Mohawks’.

 Pueblo, Eagle Dancer 1984; 20.75” on base, sculpture is 18.5” h, issue 200.
-Retail price in 1988 was $3995, and $4950 in late 1993.
+Retail price in 1988 was $3995.
 Cybis continued to offer it thereafter, until the studio ceased production, but it’s debatable how many were actually made and sold.
-I doubt that the full complement of 200 were created.
+I doubt that anything even close to the full complement of 200 was created.
 This piece was sculpted by William Pae.

 There may or may not have been a Hall of Fame replica of the Eagle Dancer, because a late 1995 price list includes an Eagle Dancer III with the notation “call for release date, price and availability” in the price column.
 This was repeated in their May 1999 list, and on their circa 2000s website it was listed with a price of $0.
 I would bet a box of chocolates that they never made the piece, and that the III in the name was merely a typo for II.
 If they did make a HOF replica it was probably 15″ or 16″ high (and no base) but frankly I very much doubt that it ever existed.

-Yaqui, Deer Dancer was introduced in 1985 as a limited edition of 200; retail pricing was $2500 in 1988 and $3150 in 1993.
+Yaqui, Deer Dancer was introduced in 1985 as a limited edition of 200; retail pricing was $2500 in 1988.
 It is 19.5” on its base; the porcelain sculpture itself is 17.5”.
 Cybis continued to offer it thereafter but clearly the full edition was not completed.
 The photo above shows the sculpture as it was sold to retailers by Cybis; it uses the same base as the Eagle Dancer introduced the year before.

 The three sculptures below do not depict any specific tribe and thus technically the Deer Dancer can be considered the ‘endpoint’ of the North American Indian series in that respect – the final three sculptures are all generic in nature and do not represent any specific tribe.

 Young Brave is 13.5” high and does not have a wood base.
 A limited issue of 750 in 1987 at $725, and $895 in 1993 by which time it was listed as Indian Boy, Young Brave.
-This another design whose full edition never came close to being completed.
+This another design whose full edition never came close to being completed; I have never seen one for sale with a number higher than the 20s.
 The bird has become detached from the boy’s hand in the second example, but I am including the photo in order to show the piece from a second angle.

 The Indian Warrior (which may have been originally named Proud Warrior) sculpture is 17” high as was flagged as “new” on their May 1999 price list for $4995 as an edition of 200.
 I doubt that more than a very few of these were ever made or sold.